Stop trying to shake off your uncomfortable feelings....

 If I told you that the best way to improve your life is through self-acceptance and acceptance of others, would you believe me?

 Do you want to have a better relationship?
 You’re going to have to start being kinder to yourself and your partner.
 You both deserve it!
+Depression and chronic bad moods can seriously affect a person’s quality of life and lead to more serious mental health issues, so if you notice persistent trouble, seeking help is important.

 If you haven’t read about your Waltz of Pain, go take the Empathi Relationship Assessment and Discovery Process now.
 It’s essential to understanding yourself in love.